christina-taggart/basic-ruby-dictionary-sort/README.md

 Sort an array of words typed into the command line.

-It should work something like this
+It should work something like this:

 ```text
 $ ruby dictionary_sort.rb